MrSprintALot/Peru_Elecciones_2026_2da/README.md

 Real-world datasets are rarely perfect.
 Detecting anomalies is often as important as visualizing the data itself.

+A notable engineering challenge was ONPE's anti-bot protection: requests not resembling a real browser received an Angular shell instead of JSON.
+The Cloudflare Worker was tuned (header set, no `Origin`/`X-Requested-With`, realistic `sec-fetch-*`) to reliably retrieve official data.

 ---

-## Historical Tracking
+## Trend Tracking

-Election data is periodically archived to create a historical timeline of reporting progress.
+Each reporting "cut" is recorded to Cloudflare KV, building a timeline of how the count evolved (percentage processed and each candidate's share over time).

 This enables:

 - Trend analysis
 - Vote evolution monitoring
+- Lead-change detection
-- Forecasting
+- Forecasting inputs

-- Post-election analysis
+> _Full per-region snapshot archiving is on the roadmap (see Future Improvements)._

 ---

 ## Forecast Methodology

-The forecasting component evaluates:
+The forecasting component estimates the likely final result from the ballots still pending (mostly observed ballots under JEE review).
+It evaluates:

-- Current vote distribution
+- Each region's **current vote distribution** (the pending ballots are projected using the lean of their own region)
-- Reporting progress by region
+- **Reporting progress by region** (how many ballots remain where)
-- Historical evolution patterns
-- Remaining uncounted votes
+- **Valid votes per acta** (to estimate how many votes each pending ballot contributes)
+- An **adjustable annulment rate** for observed ballots, since the JEE can validate, correct, or annul votes

+The output is a **band, not a single point**: optimistic / base / pessimistic scenarios, plus a **sensitivity chart** showing at which annulment rate the result would flip.
+A complementary metric reports the share of pending ballots the trailing candidate would need to overturn the lead.

 The objective is not to predict voter behavior.

-The objective is to estimate likely final outcomes based on official results already reported.
+It is to estimate likely final outcomes — with explicit uncertainty — based on official results already reported.

+> The model does not declare a winner.
+Under Peruvian law, only the JNE (National Jury of Elections) proclaims the official result.

 ---